Neri di Bicci: The Recordanze (The Records)

-The records are a 189 page long workshop diary that began on March 10, 1453, and continued until April 24, 1475.
-These are the most extensive 15th century document historians have relating to a 15th-century painter and are still preserved in the library of the Uffizi Gallery.
-The one that is preserved is likely the fourth diary being labeled "D" and referring to diary "C" often.
-The record included all types of information to the art pertaining to the workshop including commissions for paintings, the names, professions and social status of patrons, descriptions and dimensions of works, techniques and colors used, type of carpentry, the style of frames, the scenes depicted, and prices.
-Because of this record we know of many of the works of Neri even ones that to this day have not been located.
-We also know that the workshop took commissions from all types of people in Italy such as artisans of the Chianti region, noble families like the Spini, Soderini and Rucellai, small Florentine shopkeepers, abbots of the Vallombrosans of Santa Trìnita and S Pancrazio, and ordinary parish priests from the surrounding countryside.
+The records are an 189-page-long workshop diary that began on 10 March 1453 and continued until 24 April 1475.
+These are the most extensive 15th-century documents historians have relating to a 15th-century painter and are still preserved in the library of the Uffizi Gallery.
+The one that is preserved is likely the fourth diary labelled "D" and referring to diary "C" often.
+The record included all types of information about the art pertaining to the workshop, including commissions for paintings, the names, professions and social status of patrons, descriptions and dimensions of works, techniques and colours used, type of carpentry, the style of frames, the scenes depicted, and prices.
+Because of this record, we know of many of the works of Neri, even ones that to this day have not been located.
+We also know that the workshop took commissions from all types of people in Italy, such as artisans of the Chianti region, noble families like the Spini, Soderini and Rucellai, small Florentine shopkeepers, abbots of the Vallombrosans of Santa Trìnita and S Pancrazio, and ordinary parish priests from the surrounding countryside.
 Neri died in 1491 and left behind a legacy in his pupils and in his four sons and two daughters.
 None of his children became artists, ending the legacy started by his grandfather, and instead turned to the mercantile business.
 Neri is buried in the Saint Mary of Carmine church.
-To this day he is less famous for being an artist of talent, but instead for keeping these meticulous records of his works and for the sheer number of works his workshop created.
+To this day, he is less famous for being an artist of talent, but instead for keeping these meticulous records of his works and for the sheer number of works his workshop created.

 Posthumous reputation

 None of Neri di Bicci's sons became painters, making the painter the last in the artistic dynasty founded by his father.
-Giorgio Vasari's devoted a joint biography to the Bicci in his "Lives of the Artists," in which he confusedly described Neri as Lorenzo's second son and thus the brother of Bicci.
+Giorgio Vasari devoted a joint biography to the Bicci in his "Lives of the Artists," in which he confusedly described Neri as Lorenzo's second son and thus the brother of Bicci.
 Much of Bicci's work was wrongly attributed by Vasari to Neri.
 These false attributions were corrected in 1768, with Domenico M. Manni's edition of Baldinucci's Notizie dei professori del disegno.
 This mistake was reiterated by Gaetano Milanesi in his 1878 commentary on Vasari's Vite, and by the early twentieth-century scholars who assembled Neri's corpus, such as Bernard Berenson.